joshbegley/nyt-latest/README.md

 `Marcell Ozuna faces two charges, including strangulation.
 His team says it will cooperate with an M.L.B. investigation.`\
 https://nytimes.com/2021/05/29/sports/baseball/marcell-ozuna-arrested.html?searchResultPosition=2

-**Plane With 7 Aboard Crashes Into Tennessee Lake**\
+**7 Presumed Dead After Plane Crashes Into Tennessee Lake, Officials Say**\
-`Officials said that one person had been confirmed dead and that operations had shifted from rescue to recovery for the remaining victims after a plane crashed into Percy Priest Lake near Smyrna, Tenn.`\
+`The authorities said operations had shifted from rescue to recovery for those aboard a plane that crashed into Percy Priest Lake near Smyrna, Tenn., on Saturday.`\
 https://nytimes.com/2021/05/29/us/plane-crash-tennessee.html?searchResultPosition=3

 **Transport Yourself With a Literary Escape This Summer**\